Skip links

 Most of the addictions come from stress.
 People want to address the importance, and so they turn to substances to relax them.
 Eventually, this leads to cravings.
 With meditation, you can learn how to handle stress healthily.

-When we face stress, we feel anxious, depressed, angry, and we may even have problems with sleeping.
+When we face stress, we feel anxious, depressed, and angry, and we may even have problems with sleeping.
 Taking alcohol or illicit substances is a way of coping with stress.
 However, it is not a healthy way to deal with it.

 Meditation for drug recovery is one of the ways that you can cope with the stressful problems that you face.
 When you meditate, you allow yourself to relax.
 While this may seem simple, our mind and body need to be able to relax.
 It is because we will be able to think more clearly.